NOW is the perfect time to visit Egypt – Part 3 of 3

 We all visit the huge Colossi of Memnon which is an area they are currently working hard on restoring, and then it is the end of our morning – it has been a long one for us.

-We return to the gorgeous Sonesta St George Hotel for some free time, and I decide to go downstairs to the business centre.
+We return to the gorgeous Sonesta St George Hotel for some free time, and I decide to go downstairs to the business center.
 It offers free internet, but when we get down there, there seem to be more than fifty people lounging around the lobby area having the same idea, which meant it was slow.
-We found it works best right by the elevators (thanks to a tip from one of the staff) and so we sit and catch up on quite a few days of internet.
+We found it works best right by the elevators (thanks to a tip from one of the staff) and so we sit and catch up on quite a few days of not being on the internet.

 We miss out on lunch by the pool, so we decide to take a walk to the mini-market nearby for some snacks to tide us over until dinner time.
 As we walk there we are hassled by shop owners and also Horse and Buggy owners, and one is quite rude.
 We have been warned by our tour guide NOT to use these.
 The drivers are often dangerous, sleep deprived or even drug users, and he asked me to include a warning to you about this.